lisawilliams/tic-tac-toe/README.md

 In this project, I used the following technologies:

 * Javascript, AJAX, and jQuery;
-* Grunt serve and grunt deploy to manage development and production servers;
+* Grunt serve and grunt deploy to manage development and production servers, webpack;
 * Git, Github, and Github Pages for version control, remote code backup and issue management, and hosting of the production version of the game.
 * This game depends on use of a Rails API that I did not produce, but the Javascript code I wrote makes calls to that API and stores results I used to manage users, track moves and detect win/draw conditions, etc.

 ## What I Have Learned So Far: